cachix/git-hooks.nix/README.md

 # Installation & Usage

-1. Create `.pre-commit-config.yaml` with hooks you want to run:
+1. Create `.pre-commit-config.yaml` with hooks you want to run in your git repository:
    ```yaml
    repos:
    - repo: .pre-commit-hooks/